AdobeDocs/experience-manager-learn.en/help/sites/integrations/experience-platform/data-collection/tags/connect-aem-tag-property-using-ims.md

 ---
-title: Connect AEM with Tag Property using IMS
+title: Connect AEM Sites with Tag Property using IMS
-description: Learn how to connect AEM with Tag Property using IMS configuration in AEM.
+description: Learn how to connect AEM Sites with Tag Property using IMS configuration in AEM.
 This setup authenticates AEM with the Launch API and allows AEM to communicate via the Launch APIs to access Tag properties.
 topics: integrations
 audience: administrator
 solution: Experience Manager, Data Collection, Experience Platform